 Nonverbal communication has many components that make it up.
 The main ones are:

 - Voice quality: someone who presents a weak, hesitant, or a softer voice will not inspire the client to be confident, and then on the opposite side, a voice that is loud and tense will cause the person to become nervous.
-It is important to develop a voice that is firm and confident in order to present professionalism in your communication.
+Developing a firm and confident voice is important to present professionalism in your communication.

 - Eye contact: direct and friendly eye contact will make sure to make the client the center of attention for the personal trainer, and this ensures that they feel important.
-If someone were to stare or look away for the majority, this would make someone feel uncomfortable or even just not important.
+If someone were to stare or look away for the majority, this would make someone feel uncomfortable or unimportant.

 - Facial expression: expressions of the face will make sure to convey emotion, but they need to come off as sincere and not forced.

-- Hand gestures: the use of hand gestures varies based on the culture you are in, but, in general, we see that people are most comfortable when a speaker makes use of relaxed, fluid hand gestures while explaining something.
-When the trainer is listening, they should remain resting with their hand gestures.
+- Hand gestures: the use of hand gestures varies based on the culture you are in, but, in general, we see that people are most comfortable when a speaker uses relaxed, fluid hand gestures while explaining something.
+When the trainer listens, they should remain resting with hand gestures.

-- Body position: a body position that is open, well-balanced, and erect will be one that is communicating confidence.
+- Body position: an open, well-balanced, and erect body will communicate confidence.
 If you decide to lean and stoop, this can come off as lazy and aggressive.

 The trainer should pay close attention to the client throughout the session to understand the types of nonverbal communication they are conveying so that they can adjust and make the session better for them.

-Having strong rapport built up and engagement with your clients will sometimes develop in a double-edged sword if the trainers fail to keep professional distance from their clients.
+Strong rapport and engagement with your clients will sometimes develop in a double-edged sword if the trainers fail to keep a professional distance from their clients.

 It is important that we as trainers work to keep this boundary and not cross it.
 Friendliness can develop over time but becoming personally involved with clients is quite bad.

-One of the bigger points is when we are teaching the clients through the movements and exercises, the relationship and boundaries need to be paid attention to.
-You should ensure that you are careful to not put your hands on clients unless you have asked first and then received the permission to touch them.
+One of the bigger points is when we teach the clients through the movements and exercises, the relationship and boundaries must be paid attention to.
+You should ensure that you are careful not to put your hands on clients unless you have asked first and then received permission to touch them.

 Rapport will continue to build within this second stage of client trainer relationships, and the personal trainer will focus here on gathering information and eliciting insights for their clients.
 A lot of this information will be personal in nature, and the information will be in the realm of medical concerns, fitness assessment results, body weight, and exercise history.

-For the easy gathering of information, we try to use forms like the lifestyle and health history questionnaire, or the PAR-Q, and other forms we use in the beginning of the relationship and stages with the client.
+For easy information gathering, we try to use forms like the lifestyle and health history questionnaire, or the PAR-Q, and other forms we use in the beginning of the relationship and stages with the client.

 Some other things we should aim to learn when in this stage will be things that the client likes and dislikes, and even their reasoning for exercise.

-This is vital during the investigation stage and it means that when the personal trainer is listening to the client, they do so carefully, empathetically, and with an open mind.
-You aim to put yourself in the shoes of the client when they are talking to you.
+This is vital during the investigation stage and it means that when the personal trainer listens to the client, they do so carefully, empathetically, and with an open mind.
+You aim to put yourself in the client’s shoes when they are talking to you.